Christmas travels – You don’t have to travel to far-flung shores to enjoy Christmas Day – you can also enjoy some great travel deals closer to home.

 This may be late notice for a simple trick because fellow workers may already have put their annual leave requests in to enjoy this.

-Choosing the right days as a Christmas holiday
+Choosing the right days for Christmas travels

 It’s relatively straightforward to understand since Christmas Eve falls on a Monday, which is a working day for many of us.